 Filling:

-- 6 slices of dried bread I uses ½ white and ½ whole wheat cut into cubes (leave on counter overnight or dry in oven - see RECIPE NOTES for details)
+- 6 dried bread slices, cut into bread cubes I uses ½ white bread and ½ whole wheat cut into cubes (leave on counter overnight or dry in oven - see RECIPE NOTES for details)

 - ¾ cup 1% milk